aarontran/ay121/README.md

 About this repository
 ---------------------

-Scripts, data, lab reports for class
+Notes, data, scripts, lab reports for class
-Also, notes / practice using Git and Github

 Refer to [github.com/AaronParsons/ugradio](github.com/AaronParsons/ugradio)
-for various class files
+for relevant class files